 2016 seemed to be about loss.
 Sometimes, it creeped up in expected places, pulling me from my comfort zone.
 Losing my best friend and maid of honor was a blow that I’m still trying to wrap my head around.
 I feel her here, still.
 I feel her life force around me at times, and it takes me a moment before I realize I can’t just call her up and chat anymore.

 I also lost a friend who had become so dear to me, and yet was someone I had never met in real life, too.
 This person had a bold, uplifting personality.
 She was someone who spoke her mind and made people laugh and encouraged me personally.
 She took time to send notes.
 We both said we felt drawn to each other, and I think it was because we shared a lot of the same struggles.
 And yet, 2016 took her away, too, suddenly.

 We lost celebrities and it surprised me how much some of these deaths affected me.

 Some losses were loud, shocking.
 But other times, loss came quietly, as a gentle reminder of things I should have let go but didn’t.
 Accepting the love I have for someone who will never return it, embracing this season of my life, and continually asking God where he wants me in this life kept me focused on what I should want rather than what I have.
-I did a commission for a friend to help commemorate the life of someone they loved and this, too, taught me about loss and love and life.

 The Light of the Beloved